-Following ovulation, the ruptured follicle undergoes a change called corpus luteum formation, which secretes hormone progesterone.
+Following ovulation, the ruptured follicle undergoes a change called corpus luteum formation, which secretes the hormone progesterone.

-Menstruation is unrelated to ovulation and no ovulation during menstrual cycle is quite common during young age (adolescence), following childbirth and in women approaching menopause.
+Menstruation is unrelated to ovulation and no ovulation during the menstrual cycle is quite common during young age (adolescence), following childbirth, and in women approaching menopause.

-- Fertilisation is a process of meeting (after mating) of the sperm with a mature egg.
+Fertilization is the process of the meeting (after mating) of the sperm with a mature egg.

 The ovum immediately following ovulation is picked up by the fimbrial end of the fallopian tube and is rapidly transported to the ampullary part of the tube.

-Out of hundreds of millions of sperms deposited in the vagina after intercourse, only thousand specialised sperms enter the uterine tube while only 300 – 500 reach the egg.
+Out of hundreds of millions of sperms deposited in the vagina after intercourse, only a thousand specialized sperms enter the uterine tube while only 300 – 500 reach the egg.